BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ## Installation Instructions
 * **Step 1**: Download all the files in this repository and put them into a directory.
 * **Step 2**: Install [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive) if it's not already installed.
-* **Step 3**: Go to the folder where my repository is located, open a command prompt and run to create a [virtual environment](https://docs.python.org/3/tutorial/venv.html):
+* **Step 3**: Go to the folder where my repository is located, open a command prompt, and create a virtual environment by running:
 ```bash
 python -m venv .
 ```
-* **Step 4**: Then run to activate the virtual environment:
+* **Step 4**: Activate the virtual environment:
 ```bash
 .\Scripts\activate
 ```
-* **Step 5**: Then run to make sure ["pip"](https://pip.pypa.io/en/stable/index.html) is updated.
-If you don't, it might not install the subsequent libraries:
+* **Step 5**: Make sure ["pip"](https://pip.pypa.io/en/stable/index.html) is updated:
 ```bash
 python -m pip install --upgrade pip
 ```
-* **Step 6**: Then run to install PyTorth with CUDA support:
+* **Step 6**: Install PyTorch with CUDA support:
 ```bash
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```
-* **Step 7**: Then run to install the rest of the Python libraries via the [requirements.txt](https://github.com/MicrosoftDocs/visualstudio-docs/blob/main/docs/python/managing-required-packages-with-requirements-txt.md):
+* **Step 7**: Install the rest of the dependencies in the [requirements.txt](https://github.com/MicrosoftDocs/visualstudio-docs/blob/main/docs/python/managing-required-packages-with-requirements-txt.md):
 ```bash
 pip install -r requirements.txt
 ```
+* **Step 8**: You MUST the appropriate version of [Git](https://git-scm.com/downloads) if it's not already installed.

 [Back to top](#top)

 ## Usage Guide
-* **Step 1**: In the same command prompt run:
+* **Step 1**: In the same command prompt, run:
 ```bash
 python gui.py
 ```
-* **Step 2**: Click the "Choose Documents" button and choose one or more documents to include in the vector database.
+* **Step 2**: Click "Download Embedding Model" and download a model.
+The GUI will hang.
+Wait, then proceed to next step.
   * **Note**: Only PDFs with OCR done on them will work as of Version 1.
 A folder named "Docs_to_DB" will be created and populated.
-* **Step 3**: Click the "Create ChromaDB" button.
-A folder named "Vector_DB" will be created if it doesn't already exist and the DB will be created in there (see notes below).
-  * **Note**: A message will appear with instructions on how to monitor CUDA usage.
-Please follow them.
-  * **Note**: The embedding model will be downloaded to your cache folder if it's not downloaded already.
-Once downloaded, the vector database will automatically be created.
-Watch your CUDA usage to verify that it's working - pretty awesome!
-The database is fully-created when CUDA usage drops to zero.
-* **Step 4**: Open LM Studio, select a model, and click "Start Server."
-  * **Note**: The formatting of the prompt in my scripts is specifically geared to work with any Llama2 "chat" models.
-Any others might not work if they provide an intelligible response at all.
-This can be addressed in future versions.
+* **Step 3**: Click "Select Embedding Model Directory" and select the directory of the model you want to use.
+* **Step 4**: Click "Choose Documents for Database" and choose one or more PDF files to put into the database.
+  * **Note**: The PDFs must have had OCR done on them or have text in them already.
+Additional file types will be added in thefuture.
+* **Step 5**: Click "Create Vector Database.
+The GUI will hang.
+Watch "CUDA" usage and wait.
+When CUDA drops to zero, proceed to the next step.
+* **Step 6**: Open up LM Studio and load a model.
+Remember, only Llama2-based models work with the vector database currently.
-* **Step 5**: Enter your query and click the "Submit Query" button and be amazed at the response you get.
+* **Step 7**: Click "Start Server" within LM Studio, enter your question, and click "Submit Question."
-  * **Note**: If will give an error if you don't start the server before clicking "Submit Query."
-  * **Note**: For [extra entertainment](https://www.youtube.com/watch?v=5IsSpAOD6K8), watch LM Studio server's log window to watch it interact with the vector database!
+  * **Note**: It's really cool to watch the LM Studio window showing the embedding model feeding the LLM in LM Studio!"

 [Back to top](#top)